lavalink-devs/youtube-source/README.md

   - ✔ Opus formats.
   - ❌ No playlist support.
   - ❌ Playback requires sign-in.

+N.B.
+Livestreams do not yield Opus formats so will always require transcoding.

 ## Using OAuth Tokens
 You may notice that some requests are flagged by YouTube, causing an error message asking you to sign in to confirm you're not a bot.